 What ski pass should I get?

-Most people would think that if they’re going on a holiday, day passes or weakly passes are the way to go.
+Most people would think that if they’re going on a short ski holiday in Queenstown, day passes or weakly passes are the way to go.
 This can be the case, however, I want you to consider a season pass and I’ll explain why.

 Day passes to the ski fields are super expensive.
 Expect to pay around $120 per day for single-use passes.
 Compared to places in Europe, this is hugely expensive.
 If you stay for 10 days and ski 5 times then just entry is going to cost you $600!
 The more days you buy, the cheaper it gets per day.

-A season pass to Cardrona starts a little higher at $699 for early birds and moves up to well over a $1000 once the season starts.
+A season pass to Cardrona starts a little higher at $699 NZD for early birds and moves up to well over a $1000 once the season starts.
 You will only get access to Cardrona with their season pass.

 Intro to Snow Ski Pass

 This is a pass offered by NZ Ski and in my opinion, the best pass you can get.
 With the Intro to Snow pass, you can get 8 lessons over 4 days that include gear hire and lift pass for $499 NZD.
 Once you complete the lessons you can upgrade to a full season pass for $100 to Mt Hutt or from anywhere between $500-$800 for 3 Peak Season Pass depending on when you got the pass.
 Gear can also be upgraded for the full season for $199

 Bailey and I got first did this back in 2017 we got in early so we paid $700 for 8 lessons with gear rental and a full season pass.
 Even though prices have gone up over the years this pass is still a great value even if you’re only here for a holiday!
 By the end of the lessons, I went from completely new to shredding (that’s what it felt like).